fpigeonjr/frank-pigeon-blog/content/pages/uses/index.md

 ![lg monitor](https://images-na.ssl-images-amazon.com/images/I/718ICn8vZTL._AC_SL1000_.jpg)

 Inspiration for the setup is from [A Single Monitor Manifesto][manifesto] by [Cory House][cory-house].
 It made a lot sense to me and am happy with the new setup.
 This new setup helps me stay focused on the task at hand and avoid distractions.

 ## Other Honorable Mentions

-- Apple Notes for my daily todos and started journaling in a private repo in Github.
+- Bullet Journal in a crappy notebook.

 - Github for project management tasks for any given project.

 - MS Teams for office communications.

 - [Cloudflare for Families](https://blog.cloudflare.com/introducing-1-1-1-1-for-families/) to filter content and improve network speeds.

 - [Raspberry Pi][rpi] using [pi-hole][pihole] to filter ads on my network.

 - [Nord VPN][nordvpn] to secure traffic when I am out in the wild.